Derek Winnert

 Peggie Castle as Princess Yasmin, Jeff Corey as Emir Mokar, Betty Garde as Mirza and Marvin Miller as Hakar co-star, along with Nita Bieber, Milada Mladova, Hayden Rorke, Midge Ware, and Carol Varga.

-The Prince Who Was a Thief is directed by Rudolph Maté, runs 88 minutes, is made and released by Universal, is written by Gerald Drayson Adams and Aeneas MacKenzie, from a story by Theodore Dreiser, is shot in Technicolor by Irving Glassberg, is produced by Leonard Goldstein, is scored by Hans J Salter, and is designed by Bernard Herzbrun and Emrich Nicholson.
+The Prince Who Was a Thief is directed by Rudolph Maté, runs 88 minutes, is made and released by Universal Pictures, is written by Gerald Drayson Adams and Aeneas MacKenzie, based on the story by Theodore Dreiser, is shot in Technicolor by Irving Glassberg, is produced by Leonard Goldstein, is scored by Hans J Salter, and is designed by Bernard Herzbrun and Emrich Nicholson.

 1tc2